-When delivering a basic search to Index Manager without a field specification, the search is performed across all fields in the Metadata configuration.
-A basic search in Index Manager could look like this example:
+When delivering a basic search without a field specification, the search is performed across all fields in the Metadata configuration.
+The following is an example of a basic search:

 Summer holiday 2010

-Index Manager interprets this as a string that has to appear in the files' metadata exactly as is.
-You will see the search string as (summer holiday 2010) in the Index Manager Settings app.
+The search is interpreted as a string that has to appear in the files' metadata exactly as is.

 It may be more practical to search for files where all those words occur, but not necessarily in that exact order.
-You can rephrase your search and add logical operators to your search string:
+So you may want to rephrase your search and add logical operators to your search string:

 summer AND holiday AND 2010